udchen19/RespiratoryInspectionPlatform/README.md

 A residual neural network for potential disease checks, using respiratory sounds recorded by microphoned stethoscopes.

+**This project won 3rd Place in the 4th Young Turing Program of SYSTEX in March 2020.**

 ## Usage

 1. Record your respiratory sounds by handcrafted recorders.